 Imagine a much-less literal form of The Matrix without being hooked up to feeding tubes, but also never waking up in the Nebuchadnezzer.
 In fact, in a nod to Baudrillard’s influence, there is a scene toward the beginning of the movie in which Neo hides his code cache in a hollowed-out copy of Simulacra and Simulation.
 Later, Morpheus quotes Baudrillard: “Welcome to the desert of the real.”

 With the proliferation of internet and communication technologies, it is not hard to see that our cultures are becoming more and more hyper-realistic as we struggle to discern the difference between reality and representation.
 But it also causes us to ask what precisely we mean by “real.”
 To what extent does the avatar I portray on social media, and through which I interact with most people most of the time, reflect who I am?
 How real are the virtual connections made between people?
-How do my relationships with the images around me reveal the “world” with which I interact?
+How do the images around me reveal the “world” with which I interact?

 To an extent, we’ve always dealt with questions of hyper-reality.
 Because our perception of the world is mediated through our own lenses, and because we cannot help but interact with a multitude of signs, symbols, rituals, and simulations in our day-to-day lives, we have always had to ask the question of representation versus reality.
-But our increasing use of ICTs have made this even more the case and, in fact, forces us to deal with a question that has, perhaps, been less-acknowledged for millennia.
+But our increasing use of ICTs has made this even more the case and, in fact, forces us to deal with a question that has, perhaps, been less-acknowledged for millennia.

 And, to boot, Christianity may be especially hyper-realistic because, since it holds to a God that is ontologically prior to the existence of our universe, it must represent God in signs and symbols.
-And yet Christians holds the referent to those representations as the ground of all that is real, lending a particular sort of power to its simulations.
+And yet Christians holds the referent to those representations as the ground of all that is real, lending a unique sort of power to its simulations.
 This means that faith is particularly bent toward embracing hyper-realistic simulacra.
 Baudrillard muses: “But what if God himself can be simulated, that is to say can be reduced to signs that constitute faith?
 Then the whole system becomes weightless, it is no longer anything but a gigantic simulacrum – not unreal, but simulacrum, that is to say never exchanged for the real, but exchanged for itself, in an uninterrupted circuit without reference or circumference.”
 And this goes for all those sacred things we consider most intimately connected to God – our spiritual disciplines, our sacraments, our liturgy, and our churches.

 Thus, maybe the problem is not that our virtual representations – such as TRC – replace reality.
 Christianity has always had to deal with hyper-reality.
 Perhaps the emergence of virtuality has masked that fact, giving us a scapegoat upon which to place all our simulacra whilst we continue to walk in a hall of mirrors.
 Perhaps one of the blessings of churches like TRC is that it has forced us to reckon with this reality.